olafhartong/sysmon-modular/README.md

 ## Mitre ATT&CK

 I strive to map all configurations to the ATT&CK framework whenever Sysmon is able to detect it.
-A current ATT&CK navigator map of all linked configurations is found [here](attack_matrix/Sysmon-modular.json)
+A current ATT&CK navigator export of all linked configurations is found [here](attack_matrix/Sysmon-modular.json) and can be viewed [here](https://mitre.github.io/attack-navigator/enterprise/#layerURL=https%3A%2F%2Fraw.githubusercontent.com%2Folafhartong%2Fsysmon-modular%2Fmaster%2Fattack_matrix%2FSysmon-modular.json&scoring=false&clear_annotations=false)
 ![Mapping](attack_matrix/sysmon-modular.png)

 ## Required actions